UberchargeV2/fnf-sprite-to-gif-exporter/README.md

 - **Kade Engine**
 - **FPS Plus**

-> 🛠️ You need to set the correct engine in the `SCRIPT_CONFIG.txt` file provided in the ZIP.
+> 🛠️ **Important:** You need to set the correct engine in the `SCRIPT_CONFIG.txt` file provided in the ZIP.

+---

+## 🧰 Requirements

+- Python 3.8 or newer
+- Pillow (Python Imaging Library)

+If you don’t have Pillow installed, run this in Command Prompt:

+`pip install pillow`

+Or, if that doesn’t work:

+`python -m pip install pillow`

 ---